 And that leads us to the second problem : we just don't get the same song if we listen to it on our home speakers, on our headphones or on our MacBook built-in speakers.
 The reason for that is pretty simple : the built-in speakers aren't really of the greatest quality there is (seeing their size it's actually not that suprising).
 Most of them can only play a very restrained band of frequencies.
 Everything else is just cut out or greatly attenuated : so long to our wonderfull bass line, goodbye to the hamonics of our voices...

 Solving those problems and polishing the final mastertrack is the purpose of this final step of the production process.

-And it's only the two of us doing all of this stuff!
+And it's only the four of us doing all of this stuff!

 Marketing and communication

 Marketing might not be what you would consider creative, but it definitely takes a lot of creativity to come up with new ideas on how to get our music heard.
 The “upload and wait for stardom” technique doesn’t work that well – we can tell.

 So, once again, we chose to do it our way.
 We designed and coded this website and we created Breakfast at Your Place accounts on more social networks than we can remember.
 We also make our own music videos and we put BYP stickers on people’s backs every chance we get!

 So, it’s not that easy to communicate and it takes time but hey, if you have read until this point, I guess we’re not doing such a bad job after all.
 Remember, we’re nothing without you…